open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/redash/airflow.md

 The `sourceConfig` is defined [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/dashboardServiceMetadataPipeline.json):

 - `dbServiceNames`: Database Service Name for the creation of lineage, if the source supports it.
-- `dashboardFilterPattern` and `chartFilterPattern`: Note that the `dashboardFilterPattern` and `chartFilterPattern` both support regex as include or exclude.
-E.g.,
+- `dashboardFilterPattern` / `chartFilterPattern`: Note that all of them support regex as include or exclude.
+E.g., "My dashboard, My dash.*, .*Dashboard".
-- `includeTags`: Set the Include tags toggle to control whether or not to include tags as part of metadata ingestion.
+- `includeTags`: Set the 'Include Tags' toggle to control whether to include tags as part of metadata ingestion.
 - `markDeletedDashboards`: Set the Mark Deleted Dashboards toggle to flag dashboards as soft-deleted if they are not present anymore in the source system.

 ```yaml